Mitchell Gordon

 Mitchell Gordon (born June 12, 1996) is a Canadian former competitive figure skater.
-He won the junior men's title at the 2012 Canadian Championships and qualified to the final segment at the 2013 World Junior Championships, where he finished 16th.
+He won the junior men's title at the 2012 Canadian Championships and qualified for the final segment at the 2013 World Junior Championships, where he finished 16th.
 He represented the Connaught Skating Club in Richmond, British Columbia.
 His coaches included Joanne McLeod, Neil Wilson, Eileen Murphy, and Keegan Murphy.